Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

-We compare four ways to upper bound $\E[X_W]$: \begin{enumerate} \item[(i)] the single-scale mutual-information (MI) bound (Theorem~\ref{infob}); \item[(ii)] the classical chaining/Dudley entropy bound (CM, Theorem~\ref{Dudley}); \item[(iii)] the chained mutual-information bound (R\'enyi CMI, Theorem~\ref{chaining}); \item[(iv)] the exact value of $\E[X_W]$ for this example. \end{enumerate} As shown in Table~\ref{tab:bounds}, the single-scale MI bound is infinite.
+We compare four ways to upper bound $\E[X_W]$: \begin{enumerate} \item[(i)] the single-scale mutual-information (MI) bound (Theorem~\ref{infob}); \item[(ii)] the classical chaining/Dudley entropy bound (CM, Theorem~\ref{Dudley}); \item[(iii)] the chained mutual-information bound (R\'enyi CMI, Theorem~\ref{chaining}); \item[(iv)] the exact value of $-\E[X_W]$ for this example. \end{enumerate} As shown in Table~\ref{tab:bounds}, the single-scale MI bound is infinite.
 The chained information bound remains finite and is substantially tighter than the classical entropy-based chaining bound.

 For any $\varepsilon>0$, the conditional law $P_{W\mid S=s}$ has an atom at $\phi^\star(s)$, whereas the marginal law $P_W$ is non-atomic.
 Hence $P_{W\mid S=s}\not\ll P_W$ for $P_S$-a.e.\ $s$, implying $I(W;S)=I_\alpha(W;S)=\infty$ and rendering the single-scale MI bound vacuous.
 In contrast, the quantized variables $[W]_k$ used in the chaining construction take values in a \emph{finite} partition whose cells all have strictly positive marginal probability, thanks to the uniform component of $\xi$.
 Therefore each $I_\alpha([W]_k;S)$ is finite, and the chained bound remains informative.
-Full derivations and calculations are given in Appendix~\ref{Tighterexampleappen}.